koji-project/koji/docs/source/configuring_jenkins.rst

   # which are required by other packages.
 Not working in one transaction
-  pip install pip packaging --upgrade --ignore-installed pip install setuptools --upgrade --ignore-installed pip install nose psycopg2 python-qpid-proton mock coverage --upgrade --ignore-installed
+  pip install pip packaging --upgrade --ignore-installed pip install setuptools --upgrade --ignore-installed pip install nose psycopg2 python-qpid-proton mock coverage python-multilib --upgrade --ignore-installed
   # rehash package to be sure updated versions are used
   hash -r